Geometry-Aware Generation of Adversarial Point Clouds: Experiments

 \subsection{Evaluation of Adversarial Surface Shapes and Physical Attacks}

 As discussed in Section \ref{SecPhysicalAttack}, it could be practically less defendable when adversarial effect of a generated point cloud $\mathcal{P}'$ comes more from a deformation of surface shape, which essentially defines a much challenging task of surface-level adversarial attack.
-In Section \ref{SecPhysicalAttack}, we also propose a simple optimizing algorithm of IterTanJit towards generation of adversarial surface shapes.
-To evaluate its efficacy and compare with the existing Tsai's method \cite{AAAICloseRelatedWork}, we follow the relatively easier setting of untargeted attack used in \cite{AAAICloseRelatedWork}.
-Our objective of untargeted attack is a variant of (\ref{eq:GeoAdvObj}), by modifying its misclassification loss term (\ref{eq:GeoAdvMisClassTerm}) as

-where $y$ is the ground-truth label of input point cloud.
-We randomly sample 25 instances from each of the considered 10 object categories as the working CAD models.
-For each CAD model, we uniformly sample $4,096$ points to have the input, benign $\mathcal{P}$, whose adversarial result $\mathcal{P}'$ is obtained by point-wise perturbation through optimization of the above modified version of (\ref{eq:GeoAdvObj}) using IterTanJit.
-We set $\sigma = 0.02$ in (\ref{Eq:jitter}) to sample point-wise jittering.
-After obtaining an adversarial $\mathcal{P}'$, we use screened Poisson surface reconstruction \cite{kazhdan2013screened} to get its mesh $\mathcal{S}'$, from which we either use farthest point sampling \cite{PointNetPP} to re-sample a point cloud $\mathcal{Q}'$, or do 3D printing using $\mathcal{S}'$ and then scan the printed object to obtain $\mathcal{Q}'$.
+In Section \ref{SecPhysicalAttack}, we introduce a new objective function $Geo_{+}A^3$ and further propose a solving algorithm termed $Geo_{+}A^3$-IterNormPro.
+To evaluate its efficacy and compare with the existing Tsai \emph{et al.} \cite{AAAICloseRelatedWork}, we follow the setting of randomly targeted attack used in \cite{AAAICloseRelatedWork}.
+We use all the instances of 40 classes that are well classified in the ModelNet40 testing set.
+For each instance/CAD model, we uniformly sample $10,000$ points to have the input, benign $\mathcal{P}$, whose adversarial result $\mathcal{P}'$ is obtained by $Geo_{+}A^3$-IterNormPro.
+After obtaining an adversarial $\mathcal{P}'$, we use Points2Surf reconstruction \cite{erler2020points2surf} to get its mesh $\mathcal{S}'$, from which we either use farthest point sampling \cite{PointNetPP} to re-sample a point cloud $\mathcal{Q}'$, or do 3D printing using $\mathcal{S}'$ and then scan the printed object to obtain $\mathcal{Q}'$.
 The respectively obtained $\mathcal{Q}'$ is used for evaluation of attacking performance.